Wh1isper/redis-canal/README.md

 Welcome to contribute more queue service, see [adapter/impl](./redis_canal/adapter/impl/) for more details.

-We also support the plugin system, if you adapter can also be imported as a third-party library and used.
+We also support the plugin system, the adapter can also be imported as a third-party library.
 See [example](./example/extension/custom-adapter/) for more details.

 ## Install